noorani1379/Delegates/README.md

-# Delegates

-# Shopping System Documentation
+# Shopping cart System has used Delegates examples

 This repository contains a simple shopping system implementation with a focus on utilizing delegates, interfaces, and polymorphism.
 It showcases different user types, product management, and discount calculation.